When will the Kyle Rittenhouse verdict be announced?

-The jury is expected to be sent out for deliberation after closing arguments on Monday

-As the Kyle Rittenhouse trial winds down, all eyes are on the jurors who are expected to determine his fate on multiple charges this week in Kenosha, Wisconsin.
+As the Kyle Rittenhouse trial winds down, all eyes are on the jurors who will to determine the teen’s fate on multiple charges this week in Kenosha, Wisconsin.

+On Tuesday, the judge placed slips of paper with numbers for each of the 18 potential jurors.
+In an unusual move, Mr Rittenhouse was then instructed to draw six of those slips of paper.
+Those jurors were dismissed, leaving 12 remaining jurors who are deliberating the case.

+Following more than eight hours of deliberation on Tuesday, jurors were sent home and are returning to the courtroom on Wednesday.

-Closing arguments are set to take place on Monday, and Judge Schroeder has instructed both sides to keep things brief.
+Closing arguments took place on Monday, and Judge Schroeder had instructed both sides to keep things brief.
 The defence also has a pending motion for a mistrial with prejudice, which the judge said he would take under advisement.
 At the start of Monday’s hearing, Judge Schroeder said he was not ready to rule yet.

 Should that motion be denied, legal experts say it’s impossible to predict how long the jury will take to come to a verdict after reviewing evidence from eight days of testimony.